On 4 December 2021, there was the first-ever conference day of the Punk Scholars Network Netherlands, founded early that year.

-It is part of, the first day of, the 4-11 December worldwide conference of the Punk Scholars Network.
-We organise it jointly with the Denmark/Germany PSN affiliate.
+It was part of, the first day of, the 4-11 December worldwide conference of the Punk Scholars Network.
+We organised it jointly with the Denmark/Germany PSN affiliate.

 At our keynote panel, Helen Reddington will interview Dutch punk women musicians of four generations: the 1977 first wave, the late twentieth century, the early twenty-first century, and the 2021 newest wave.

 Since its inception in 2012, the Punk Scholars Network has expanded its membership and activities through conferences, symposiums, publications, talks and exhibitions, whilst seeking to maintain its original aim as an international forum for scholarly debate.
 The Punk Scholars Network has also held a long-standing commitment towards the nurturing of research, not only in terms of post-doctoral output, but also through pedagogical and academic support for postgraduate and undergraduate research students whilst encouraging and supporting non-academics to pursue and develop their interests in punk scholarship.

 Ever since punk started in 1975, in New York City, in London and in Hazerswoude in the Netherlands with the band Ivy Green, establishment voices have declared it to be dead.
 Or have wanted to kill it: In the 1970s, prominent London Conservative politician Bernard Brooke Partridge repeatedly advocated killing the Sex Pistols and the other punk bands.
 That attitude changed: the 2012 London Olympics opening ceremony presented punk as a valuable part of British cultural heritage.
 Have all 1970s prejudices died?
 Punk keeps coming back.
 Studying its persisting influence, not only on music, but also on wider society, also in the Netherlands, is a worthy way of scholarschip.